camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/rest.md

 ### Authentication

-You can choose among the available REST Connectors according to your authentication requirements.
+You can choose among the available authentication type according to your authentication requirements.

 ### REST Connector (None)